i-vt/InterestingSnippets/Text/PromptHelperLargeProjectsLLM.md

 * DO NOT REMOVE EXISTING DEBUGGING STATEMENTS, COMMENTS, PRINT STATEMENTS, OR ANY OTHER ARTIFACTS THAT ALREADY EXIST - UNLESS THEY RELATE DIRECTLY TO THE CHANGE MADE.
 * When an error occurs more than once, add heavier debugging to help produce logs with relevant information.
 DO NOT KEEP TRYING TO FIX THE ISSUE BLINDLY
 * When writing new features optimize and secure the code.
 When working with existing code segments (legacy code) suggest best security practices where needed (but ASK before implementing).
+* VERIFY ALL EXISTING TESTS PASS (IF THERE ARE ANY) AFTER THE ADDITION OF NEW CODE.